-WHEREAS, the voters of the City of Oakland overwhelmingly voted yes (83.19%) for Measure LL on November 8, 2016, that established an independent

-Police Commission; and
+WHEREAS, the voters of the City of Oakland overwhelmingly voted yes (83.19%) for Measure LL on November 8, 2016, that established an independent Police Commission; and

-WHEREAS, on July 10, 2018, the City Council approved for final passage an enabling Oerdinance No. 13498 C.M.S. to create the Oakland Police Commission and the Community Police Review Agency; and
+WHEREAS, on July 10, 2018, the City Council approved for final passage an enabling Ordinance No. 13498 C.M.S. to create the Oakland Police Commission and the Community Police Review Agency; and

-WHEREAS, aton the October 11, 2018 Police Commission meeting, a job description for Inspector General was adopted by a 5-0 vote, but to date has been implemented by the City Administrator; and
+WHEREAS, at the October 11, 2018 Police Commission meeting, a job description for Inspector General was adopted by a 5-0 vote but to date has not been implemented by the City Administrator; and

-WHEREAS, on April 30, 2019, the City Council passed Resolution No. 87635 C.M.S. requesting that the City Administrator expedite the process to obtain civil service board approval of and post the job description for the position of Inspector General to support the Police Commission of which the City Administration has refused to act upon; and
+WHEREAS, on April 30, 2019, the City Council passed a Resolution No. 87635 C.M.S. requesting that the City Administrator expedite the process to obtain civil service board approval of and post the job description for the position of Inspector General to support the Police Commission of which the City Administration has refused to act upon; and

-WHEREAS, on July 16, 2019, the Oakland City Council passed Ordinance No. 13555 C.M.S. to allow the Police Commission the authority to bind the City by written contract, for professional services again reflecting the need for independence; and
+WHEREAS, on July 16, 2019, the Oakland City Council passed Ordinance No. 13555 C.M.S. to allow the Police Commission the authority to bind the City by written contract, for professional services, again reflecting the need for independence; and

-WHEREAS, a report by the Oakland Police Department's Inspector General released in July 2019, found that officer failed to report using force against a suspect in over a third of cases from July to September 2018, disproportionately impacting Black Oakland residents; and
+WHEREAS, a report by the Oakland Police Department's Inspector General released in July 2019, found that officers failed to report using force against a suspect in over a third of cases from July to September 2018, disproportionately impacting Black Oakland residents; and

-WHEREAS, on August 19, 2019, the 63rd Report of the Independent Monitor for the Oakland Police Department was released indicating that the City was slipping in its compliance with the Negotiated Settlement Agreement ("NSA") and stated that "the City and OPD leadership continue to struggle with using the specific stipulations of the NSA to increase the Department's capacity to identify problems and, most importantly, to implement effective solutions"; and
+WHEREAS, on August 19, 2019, the 63rd Report of the Independent Monitor for the Oakland Police Department was released indicating that the City was slipping in its compliance with the Negotiated Settlement Agreement ("NSA") and stated that "the City and OPD leadership continue to struggle with using the specific stipulations of the NSA to increase the Department's capacity to identify problems-and, most importantly, to implement effective solutions;" and

-WHEREAS, public perception persists that the Department and the City do not adequately hold its officers accountable for misconduct; and ensures that the Department complies with the requirements of the NSA; now, therefore, be it
+WHEREAS, public perception persists that the Department and the City do not adequately hold its officers accountable for misconduct; and